ernestoalejo/grunt-ngbs-forms/README.md

 Type: `String`
 Default: ``

-Label for the checkbox input.
+Label for the list of checkboxes.

 ```js
 return {